moderndatacompany/dataos.info/docs/quick_guides/building_data_product/index.md

 ## Building Data Product

-Once you are done with the designing phase for your data product, it is time to put together various Resources that take care of data ingestion and transformation, credential management, quality rules, etc.
+After completing the design phase, it's time to assemble the necessary resources for building your data product.
+This involves setting up data ingestion and transformation processes, managing credentials, enforcing quality rules, and more.

 **Example Scenario:**